dezoito/dezoito.github.io/_posts/2021-09-07-react-mirror-backend-permissions.md

 Before we can implement `<ProtectedContent/>`, we need to understand how the `user` object is structured.

-The backend application's `/login` endpoint returns the following representation of the current user upon a successfull authentication (simplified for clarity):
+The backend application's `/login` endpoint returns the following representation of the current user upon a successful authentication (simplified for clarity):

 ```js
 user: {